 Studied leaders did not possess the skill set that Marx admired -- it was not enough to not be a peasant and not enough to be a worker.
 Marx admired the type of consciousness Sergei Korolev possessed not Stalin's and a preponderance of facts support the conclusion that mentioned leaders erred by deciding they were fit to govern states theoretically based on Marxism, facts also derived from what they wrote.
 Obviously, it was easier for them to perceive of peasants as obstacles than it was for them to acknowledge that they were not industrialists (and a useful topic for future research is considering what actual industrialists might have done differently about interacting with their fellow citizens who were peasants).
 As a current example, the People's Republic of China is not Marxist because President Xi says it is, it would be Marxist if governed by industrialists.

 Baggage, Baskets, Caskets and Cribs, an Introduction to Political Science Theory.
-Volume I.
+Vol. I.

 Available at the University of Dar es Salaam Dr. Wilbert K. Chagula Library, University of Namibia Library,